Kelvinskell/ec2bash/README.md

 *To stop instances, the follwoing command can also be executed: `bash ec2.sh 2 instances.txt`*

-In the first example, the parameter **1** represents an option for starting instances, while other parameters are the instance ids upon which the script will act on.
+In the first example, the parameter **1** represents an option for starting instances, while the remaining parameters are the instance ids upon which the script will act on.

 In the second example, the parameter **2** represents an option for stopping instances, while *instances.txt* is a file containing instance ids.